What Are Nightcrawlers?

 Dirt, but not in the way you might think.
 They feed off the nutrients that become present when things decay into the soil.
 Leaves, roots, fruits, vegetables, and other things that compost, all make great food for nightcrawlers.
 They can also be found munching on manure and dead animals.

-Fun Fact: they don't have teeth but they do have some pretty awesome muscles in their mouth.
-Those muscles allow them to pull leaves down into their holes, or burrows, where they will wait for the leave to decay before eating it.
+Fun fact: they don't have teeth but they do have some pretty awesome muscles in their mouth.
+Those muscles allow them to pull leaves down into their holes, or burrows, where they will wait for the leaves to decay before eating them.

-Why Do Nightcrawlers Only Come Out of the Ground at Night?
+Why Do They Only Come Out of the Ground at Night?

-Do Nightcrawlers Come Out When The Ground is Wet Because They Might Drown?
+Do They Come Out When the Ground Is Wet Because They Might Drown?

 Believe it or not, garden worms can survive underwater for long periods of time if the water has enough oxygen for them to breathe.
 They prefer to come out when it rains because of the humidity in the air, which helps them move around without the worry of drying out.